simple-crypto/SCALib/paper/paper.md

 Moreover, our t-test implementation includes so-called higher-order and multivariate evaluations [@DBLP:conf/ches/SchneiderM15].
-Regarding profiled attacks, `SCALib` includes an implementation of linear-discriminant analysis (LDA) with a dimensionality reduction step (this provides a regularization and improves classification performance) [@DBLP:conf/ches/StandaertA08].
+Regarding profiled attacks, `SCALib` includes an implementation of LDA with a dimensionality reduction step (this provides a regularization and improves classification performance) [@DBLP:conf/ches/StandaertA08].
 We also implement the soft analytical side-channel attack (SASCA), which is a dedicated variant of the belief propagation algorithm [@DBLP:conf/asiacrypt/Veyrat-CharvillonGS14].